 I was most excited to see the penguins, because they’re my favorite on the TV show.
 Or, more accurately, one of them is my favorite.
 Grobi waddled his way into my heart in this episode, in which his sass was set to maximum overdrive.
 Unfortunately, I didn’t think to check what color the band on his flipper is before we left.
 So, I have no idea if I actually saw him or not.

 A lack of supervision seemed to be a running theme in certain areas of Tierpark Hagenbeck.
 There were two employees watching the lemurs like hawks in a very tiny, easily-manageable space.
 Yet, in the alligator enclosure, no one was around to tell off the parents dangling their kids right above two alligators.
-I’ve seen the show enough times to know that those alligators will go for anything that falls into their water.
-In one video, they threw pieces of wood into the water, and the gators attacked it before they even knew what it was.
+I’ve seen the TV show enough times to know that they will go for anything that falls into their water.
+In one episode, they threw pieces of wood into the water, and the gators attacked them before they even knew what it was.

-The elephant enclosure was really large and quite nice.
-It had a different layout than I had expected, based on my assumptions from watching Leopard, Seebär und Co.
+The elephant enclosure had a different layout than I had expected, based on my assumptions from watching Leopard, Seebär und Co.
 I didn’t realize there was such a large indoor viewing area.
-The baby elephant was running around the entire enclosure, being as cute as possible.
-One of the female elephants was constantly rocking back and forth; it looked like she was dancing, though there was no caretaker in sight giving commands.
+The baby elephant was running around the adults, being as cute as possible.

-Another highlight were the orangutans.
+The orangutans were another highlight.
 On Leopard, Seebär und Co., they were trying to find a mate for Tuan, their male orangutan.
 According to the show, he wasn’t interested in any of the females in his enclosure.
 So, they purchased Conny, a deaf female orangutan from another zoo.
 They had this adorable segment where they showed Conny a video of Tuan, to see if she was interested in him.
 Long story short, things must have worked out, because there were baby orangutans!

 I’m so happy I was finally able to visit Tierpark Hagenbeck!
 It’s an excellent zoo and it’s always fun to visit something you’ve seen on TV.
 In terms of value, I think the Leipzig and Hannover zoos have Hagenbeck beat.
 However, the Leipzig Zoo’s TV show is boring as hell.
-So boring, in fact, that I haven’t actually tried to watch one of the million other zoo programs.
 Leopard, Seebär und Co. is where its at.
-So Tierpark Hagenbeck has all the competition beat when it comes to the German public TV game.
+Tierpark Hagenbeck has all the competition beat when it comes to the German public TV game.